 For more information, please contact email@example.com or call 800-722-7033.

 Application for Graduation

-You must fully complete and sign an Application for Graduation.
-The applications are available at senior graduation meetings and at the Office of the Registrar.
+You must fully complete and submit an Application for Graduation.
+The applications are available on Campus Connect during the fall until January 1.
 Your name on your diploma will be as it appears on your Application for Graduation.